Tom Lloyd (artist)

 Tom Lloyd (1929–1996) was an American sculptor, activist and community organizer.

 Early life and education

-Tom Lloyd was born in Jamaica, Queens in 1929.
+Tom Lloyd was born in 1929 in Jamaica, Queens, New York, United States, where he spent majority of his childhood and started gained his love for art.
 He studied art at the Pratt Institute in Brooklyn and the Brooklyn Museum.

 Artistic career

-In 1968, Tom Lloyd’s work was chosen as the subject for the inaugural exhibition of the Studio Museum in Harlem.
-The exhibition, Electronic Refractions II, opened on September 24, 1968, and featured his electronically programmed light sculptures.
-Lloyd’s work in the exhibition proved controversial, departing as it did from a figurative aesthetic prevalent in African-American art at the time.
+In 1968, Lloyd's work was chosen as the subject for the inaugural exhibition of the Studio Museum in Harlem, Electronic Refractions II, which opened on September 24, 1968, featuring his electronically programmed light sculptures.
+(That exhibition would subsequently inspire the title of the 2020 traveling exhibition Black Refractions: Highlights from The Studio Museum in Harlem.)
+Lloyd's work in the exhibition proved controversial, departing as it did from a figurative aesthetic prevalent in African-American art at the time.
+He usually used art methods that included murals such as designs, painting, fresco and glass.
+Lloyd talks about his work and the mission of the museum to create opportunities for black artists who serve as mentors to young artists in the Harlem community.
+He implores black artists to be more involved with politics.